Clark & Kent Services Logo Link

 Unbound Surfacing | Clark & Kent Contractors

-gravel surfacing patio driveway
+gravel surfacing patio drivewaystone surfacing with roller

 Unbound surfacing is commonly used as a cheaper alternative to bound surfaces where there is relatively light traffic or where a more natural look is required to a driveway, road, car park or outdoor area.